turtleisaac/PokEditor/README.md

 The majority of the backend can be found in my other library, [PokEditor-Core](https://github.com/turtleisaac/PokEditor-Core).

-Also powered by my other libraries, [Nds4j](https://github.com/turtleisaac/Nds4j) and the Nds4j ToolUI.
+Also powered by my other libraries, [Nds4j](https://github.com/turtleisaac/Nds4j) and [Nds4j-ToolUI](https://github.com/turtleisaac/Nds4j-ToolUI).

 [//]: # (This tool is still in active development and will receive periodic updates as improvements are made and bugs are found, time permitting.)